billhails/CEKF/README.md

 ## The Math

 This machine is based on the CEK machine: Control, Environment and Kontinuation, but you'll also see mention of a CESK machine, which includes an additional S for "Store" register which allows mutation.
-I actually used a CESK machine as a starting point because it better showed how to handle multiple data types and primitive functions.
+I actually used Maatt Might's CESK machine as a starting point because it better showed how to handle multiple data types and primitive functions.
 I reduced that to a CEK machine as a preliminary.

 CEKF is my idea, though I'd be surprised if no-one else has thought of it.